thanasisn/SDR_enhancement_LAP/article/article_doc.md

 are in accordance with the results of Vamvakas, Salamalikis, and Kazantzidis (2020), the only difference being that the OI values reported for are higher than those for Thessaloniki.

-![Figure 3.6: Distribution of ECE events in Thessaloniki for the period 1994 -- 2023.
-Measured as extra irradiance over TSI at TOA for the same SZA.](media/rId68.png){width="5.833333333333333in" height="3.647317366579178in"}

-Figure 3.6: Distribution of ECE events in Thessaloniki for the period 1994 -- 2023.
-Measured as extra irradiance over TSI at TOA for the same SZA.

 # 4 Conclusions